News / Analysis

 Retail sales in China lost a 1/3 of April’s data with a 2.8% contraction while industrial production increased by 4.4% – a half percent less than hoped for.

-The real estate market is picking up, with investments up 8.1% in May, based on a Reuters report.
+The real estate A location or entity where people and entities can negotiate and trade assets of value. is picking up, with investments up 8.1% in May, based on a Reuters report.

 Japan’s PM Abe told Parliament this morning that he would resume economic reforms only after deflation was vanquished.
 Continued debt, however, had its limits, he said.